October – National Substance Abuse Prevention Month

 It is important to educate the public to fight the stigma those who struggle with substance use may feel.
 In the last decade, substance use disorder has affected every corner of society, either directly or indirectly.
 Although medical students in the U.S. received exposure to substance abuse education topics, training in the field was rare.

 All that is changing.
-According to Kelly Thibert, the president of the American Medical Student Association, medical students understand the importance of SUD education.
+According to Kelly Thibert, the American Medical Student Association president, medical students understand the importance of SUD education.
 For that reason, they started to conduct their own training rather than wait for their curriculum to change.

 Help From the White House